Jetter Mars: Characters

 As expected from Osamu Tezuka, he put his "character acting company", known as Star System, to use to define the cast of Jetter Mars.
-He created a few of the characters specifically for the series, such as Mars and Melchi, and the vast majority of the cast was classic and well-known characters from Tezuka's works, playing various roles.
-In the adjacent picture, it is possible to identify many of Tezuka's characters, from left to right: Daidalos, Shunsuke Ban aka Higeoyaji and Tezuka himself in the upper row; Inspector Tawashi, Rock Holmes and Marukubi Boon in the middle row; and Tamao, Shibugaki, Spider, Chief Nakamura, HamEgg, Acetylene Lamp, Ken'ichi and Hyōtan-tsugi in the lower row; among some others.
+He created a few characters specifically for the series, such as Mars and Melchi, and the vast majority of the cast consisted of classic and well-known characters from Tezuka's works, playing various roles.
+In the adjacent picture, it is possible to identify many of Tezuka's characters, from left to right: Daedalus, Shunsaku Ban aka Higeoyaji, and Tezuka himself in the upper row; Inspector Tawashi, Rock Holmes, and Marakubi Boon in the middle row; and Tamao, Shibugaki, Spider, Chief Nakamura, HamEgg, Acetylene Lamp, Ken'ichi, and Hyōtan-tsugi in the lower row; among some others.

 The following list describes the characters featured more prominently during the series:

 Jetter Mars (ジェッターマルス, Jettā Marusu): The protagonist of the series.
 A powerful robot built in the image of a boy, he has a body that can be used for destruction of cataclysmic proportions, and a near-human artificial intelligence.
-He finds himself often in the predicament of choosing to use his gifts for pacific or destructive purposes.
+Mars was designed as a machine for war, and thus named his creation after the Roman god of war.
+He finds himself often in the predicament of needing to find a balance between his boy heart and overwhelming strength.

-Melchi (メルチ, Meruchi): Mars' non-speaking younger brother, with the body of a baby.
-Endowed with tremendous physical strength, his only word is "Bakaruchi!" (バカルチ, Bakaruchi) (a word invented by Tezuka with no real meaning), which he always utters after displaying his power.
+Melchi (メルチ, Meruchi): Mars' younger brother, with the body of a baby.
+Endowed with tremendous physical strength, his only word is "Bakaruchi!" (バカルチ, Bakaruchi) (a word invented by Tezuka with no real meaning).
+He will also, however rare, speak a sentence.

 Miri (美理, Miri): A robot made in the image of a young girl by Dr. Kawashimo.
 She possessed powers that enabled her to restore destroyed robots and machinery.
-Protector of Mars and Melchi, and "daughter" to Dr. Kawashimo.
+She is the sister of Mars and Melchi and the daughter of Dr. Kawashimo.

-Dr. Kawashimo (川下博士, Kawashimo Hakase): Creator of Jetter Mars' incredible artificial intelligence and heart, and creator of Miri and Melchi.
+Dr. Kawashimo (川下博士, Kawashimo Hakase): Creator of Jetter Mars' artificial intelligence and heart, and creator of Miri and Melchi.
 Opposing fellow scientist Dr. Yamanoue, he desired Mars to live a life of good purpose and peace.